booktree/booktree/README.md

 ## Use cases

--   **students and teachers** will be motivated to improve the books they are using, and create tutorials themselves to help their peers and get **recognition and jobs**.
+-   **students and teachers** will be motivated to improve the books they are using and create tutorials themselves to help their peers and to get **recognition and thus better jobs**, all **while doing their obligations**.

     Questions can be answered on issues only once, where they can be found by future learners.
 Closing issues motivates users to improve the text to prevent future